Showing posts with label Classical Grammar. Show all posts

 ideo therefore, for this reason, that is why

-ilico on the spot, instantly, at once
+ilico on the spot, in that very place, instantly, at once

 illa that way, in that direction